 Let’s revisit the multiplier model that we saw in the last video.
 Remember that it describes the money system as having a base of ‘base money’.
 In the simplified version, the ‘base’ is made up of cash.
 In reality, it’s not just cash in this base – it’s also the electronic central bank reserves that banks keep in their accounts at the Bank of England.
 But it’s true that this base is made up of money – either cash or electronic – that was created by either the Bank of England or the Royal Mint.
 Now let’s look at the top of the pyramid.
 The rest of the pyramid is made up of the third type of money – the electronic bank-created money.
 So the pyramid is split up into a base of government-created money, and a tower of bank-created money at the top.
 Remember that we said this pyramid, in theory, is limited by the reserve ratio?
 Well, there is no reserve ratio, and there hasn’t been for years.
 This means that the total amount of money in the economy isn’t really limited.
 It can keep expanding without coming to a point at the top.
 So the pyramid is actually the wrong shape to describe the money system.
 In reality its closer to a balloon of bank-created money, wrapped around a smaller balloon of base money.
 In this case, the base money is the electronic central bank reserves and cash.
 As we’ll see in this video, the Bank of England has relatively little control over the total size of the balloon of bank-created money.
 They can’t really control how much money is in the economy, even if they claim to be able to.
 The outer balloon of bank created money could expand out of control and the Bank of England wouldn’t be able to stop it – at least not within the current monetary system.
 We saw this happen before the crisis.
 In 2006, the outer balloon of bank-created money was 80 times bigger than the inner balloon of base money.
 The multiplier wasn’t 10 times, like the textbook models suggest: it was actually 80 times!
 And then when banks panicked during the crisis and refused to lend, the Bank of England pumped a load of extra base money into the inner balloon, through the scheme known as Quantitative Easing.
 But this didn’t lead to a massive increase in the size of the outer balloon.
 Right now the outer balloon – the amount of bank-created money – is only 14 times bigger than the inner balloon.
 This shows that there is no real connection between the amount of central bank reserves – or base money – and how much money that the banks are able to create.

-So what actually affects the ratio between bank-created money in the outer balloon and government-created cash and central bank reserves in the inner balloon?
+So what actually affects the ratio between bank created money in the outer balloon and government created cash and central bank reserves in the inner balloon?
 What determines how much money is created for the economy?
-The research that we have done suggests that the amount of money that banks can create is not determined by reserve ratios, or by regulation, or by the control of the Bank of England.
+The research that we’ve done suggests that the amount of money that banks can create is not determined by reserve ratios or by regulation or by the control of the Bank of England.
 The reality is that the total amount of money depends on the confidence of banks.
 If they’re feeling confident, banks will create new money by lending more.
 And when they’re scared, they limit their lending, which limits the creation of money.
-So the size of the outer balloon really depends on the confidence and incentives of the banks.
+So the size the outer balloon really depends on the confidence and incentives of the banks.
 Or to put it another way, the amount of money in the economy depends on the mood swings of bankers.
 Given that the amount of money in the economy can determine the health of the economy, does it sound like a good idea to have such an important thing decided by the mood swings of bankers?
 Probably not!

 OK, back to the numbers in your bank account.
 These numbers are all created by banks.
 The vast majority of these numbers were created when somebody took out a loan from a bank.
 Let’s see how this happens.
 A customer, who we’ll call Robert, walks into a Barclays Bank and asks to borrow £10,000 for home improvements.
 Barclays runs a quick automated credit check and decides that the customer can be relied on to keep up repayments on the loan.
 The customer signs a loan contract promising to repay the £10,000, plus the interest, over the next 4 years, according to an agreed monthly schedule.
 This loan contract is a legal contract that binds the customer to make repayments to the bank.
 This means that it is a legal contract that is considered to be worth £10,000 (plus the interest).
 Because it’s an asset, Barclays can record the loan on its balance sheet.
 Now if you haven’t come across a balance sheet before, don’t worry – it’s pretty simple.
 There’s two parts to a balance sheet.
 One half records all the things that the bank owns – this could be money, other financial products like bonds and derivatives, bank buildings, computers, and most importantly, the loans it has made.
 How can you own a loan?
 Well, if someone signs a contract promising to pay you money, then that contract is worth something.
 It’s considered an asset of the bank.
 In the case of Robert, the contract that he signs promising to pay the bank £10,000, plus interest, over the next few years, is worth at least £10,000 to the bank, and therefore it’s an asset to the bank.
 So the bank puts an extra £10,000 on its balance sheet, like this: